 Sanitizing Aircraft Water Delivery Systems

 In order to minimize the potential transmission of aquatic invasive species, water drafting or scooping aircraft and helicopter buckets from other GACCs or Canada will be washed either immediately prior to, or upon arrival at an established base (Fort Wainwright, Palmer, Tanacross, Delta, Kenai, McGrath, Galena).
 Power washing with clean water at a temperature of 140 degrees Fahrenheit or greater is required.
-State and AFS Aviation Offices will maintain a log that documents the cleaning date and location.
+State, USFS, and AFS Aviation Offices will maintain a log that documents the cleaning date and location.

 Water delivery equipment should be rinsed between missions if sites containing known water-borne invasive species such as Elodea have been used as water sources.
 Additional information about Elodea in Alaska including maps of known infestations is available on the DNR Elodea webpage.